dabeaz/curio/docs/reference.rst

    Note: It is not possible to create a file with Unicode text encoding/decoding applied to it so those options are not available.

-The following module-level functions have been modified to work with curio:
+The following module-level functions have been modified so that the returned socket objects are compatible with curio:

 .. function:: socketpair([ family=AF_UNIX [, type=SOCK_STREAM [, proto=0]]])

-   Returns a pair of connected sockets.
-The resulting sockets are instances of :mod:`curio.socket.socket`.
+.. function:: fromfd(fd, family, type [, proto=])
+.. function:: create_connection(address [,timeout [, source_address]])

+The following module-level functions have been redefined as coroutines so that they don't block the kernel:

+.. function:: await getaddrinfo(host, port, family=0, type=0, proto=0, flags=0)
+.. function:: await getfqdn([name])
+.. function:: await gethostbyname(hostname)
+.. function:: await gethostbyname_ex(hostname)
+.. function:: await gethostname()
+.. function:: await gethostbyaddr(ip_address)
+.. function:: await getnameinfo(sockaddr, flags)

 Files
 -----